Jalandhar Lok Sabha byelection: Why Dera Sachkhand holds sway in Doaba politics

 The dera was set up in 1895 by Sant Pipal Das, a native of Bathinda’s Gill Patti village.
 His preaching was based on the Sikh holy book, Guru Granth Sahib, which includes Guru Ravidass’s religious-reformatory verses.

 Sant Sarwan Dass, the son of Sant Pipal Dass, was the second head of the dera from 1928 to 1972.
-Under his leadership, the Shri Guru Ravidass Janam Asthan Mandir was built at Seer Govardhanpur in Varanasi, which is now a seven-storeyed temple that devotees from across the country and abroad throng.
+Under his leadership, the Shri Guru Ravidass Janam Asthan Mandir was built at Seer Govardhanpur in Varanasi.

 Sant Hari Dass became the third head of the dera from 1972 to 1982.

 Sant Garib Dass succeeded him and led the dera from 1982 to 1994.
-Under his leadership, the dera opened hospitals, schools and industrial training institutes for children belonging to Ravidassia communities, where the services were provided at subsidised rates.
+Under his leadership, the dera opened hospitals, schools and industrial training institutes.

-He also started a weekly newspaper Begumpura Shaher to give voice to the issues concerning the poor and to propagate the philosophy of Guru Ravidass.

 Sant Niranjan Dass took over as its fifth head in August 1994.
 He is involved in philanthropist works for Dalits.